SCBI-ForestGEO/Dendrobands/data/blank_data_forms/field_forms/README.md

 3. change print margins to "narrow"

-4. change orientation to "horizontal"
+4. change orientation to "Landscape"

 5. select and define print area as wanted (under "Page Layout")